search

 Why Lionbridge

 At Lionbridge, we speak the MT language fluently.
 We’ve been offering MT at scale since 2002 and are at the forefront of the latest, exciting developments.
-Read the Lionbridge Machine Translation Report for a comprehensive look at MT.
+Visit our Machine Translation thought leadership page for the latest trends on MT.

 Get in touch